Feeling stuck in therapy? Change is on the horizon!

 On the other hand, if all you’ve discussed recently is daily life stuff, or the same old stresser, or the same story, you might ask your therapist to get beneath the surface, and to talk more about your emotions, or beliefs you hold about yourself, or a feeling or pattern that comes up for you over and over again.

 Maybe your therapist and you both feel ready for a change.
 Or you’ve both gotten into a sense of routine, and it can help you both to talk about how best to move things forward together.
 You’ll learn something new about your therapist and about the quality of your collaboration together when you bring up your sense of stuckness.
 That is a good thing.

 5. Maybe it’s time for a change.

-Feeling stuck for a few weeks, or even for a month or two, can be the beginning of deep change, especially if you keep landing on the same difficult feeling, and you and your therapist continue to work with that.
-But if the feeling of stuckness is persisting for longer than that, it might be time for a bigger change.
+Feeling stuck for a few weeks, or even for a month or two, can be the beginning of deep change, especially if you keep landing on the same difficult feeling, and you and your counselor continue to work with that.
+But if the feeling of stuckness is staying or deepening despite your hard work on it, it might be time for a bigger change.